-The Capstone-RISC-V ISA is a 64-bit RISC-V extension that makes the following types of changes to the base architecture:
+The Capstone-RISC-V ISA is an RV64G extension that makes the following types of changes to the base architecture:

 - Each general-purpose register is extended to 129 bits to accommodate 128-bit capabilities. - New instructions for manipulating capabilities are added. - New instructions for memory accesses using capabilities are added. - New instructions for control flow transfers using capabilities are added. - Semantics of a small number of existing instructions are changed to support capabilities. - Semantics of interrupts and exceptions are changed to support capabilities.